pauljohnston2025/breadcrumb-mobile/README.md

 The companion app for loading gpx routes onto garmin watches that are using https://github.com/pauljohnston2025/breadcrumb-garmin.

+Donations are always welcome, but not required: https://www.paypal.com/paypalme/pauljohnston2025

 Supports
 * Share gpx file from other apps
 * Share google directions